KingKevin23/magic-container/README.md

-# Container
+# Magic Container

-Thread-safe, magical and persistent dict for Python.
+Thread-safe, lightweight and persistent dict for Python with a magical touch.